moeeahmed/premierLeague-API/README.md

 This project uses what i've learnt currently with NodeJS, ExpressJS and MongoDB to create a football REST API

+## Setting up AWS EC2 instance

+1. Launch EC2 instance on the AWS Console
+2. Choose the AMI (Amazon Machine Image) you want to use.
+3. Select the instance type and configure your instance settings.
+4. Create or select an existing key pair and download the private key file to your local machine.

+To connect via SSH to local machine

+1. Open a terminal or command prompt on your local machine.
+2. Navigate to the directory where you saved your private key file.
+3. Change the permissions of the private key file using the command: _chmod 400 keyname.pem_
+4. Connect to the instance using the command: _ssh -i keyname.pem ec2-user@public-dns-name_

+To install packages andcarry out updates

+1. To update packages install on the instance, use the command: _sudo yum update -y_
+2. To install packages use the command: _sudo yum install -y <package>_

 # Endpoints

 ## `[GET]` Get Fixture